mario6385/Among-us-4/README.md

 -----------------------------
 ## What happened when this update
-- Student president has been in the game until this update.
+- Student president has needed to be in the game until this update.

 -----------------------------
 # Season 7 update